 Both ideas are valuable, but problems emerge when wisdom that pertains to one kind of MVP is blindly applied forward to the new, mutated MVP.
 A great example is this graphic, which I’ve mentioned before and just now stumbled across in an article on software versioning:

-While I do not know the exact provenance of this graphic, I can very confidently state that it originally applied not to software development, but to the original Lean Startup concept of the Minimum Viable Product.
+While I do not know the exact provenance of this graphic (Update: It’s either created by Henrik Kniberg or directly derivative of his work), I can very confidently state that it originally applied not to software development, but to the original Lean Startup concept of the Minimum Viable Product.
 I know this because it is a great illustration of the MVP in a Lean Startup, and an absolutely horrible illustration of the MVP in software development.

 The MVP in Lean Startup is Concept-First